Biruhi/urban-traffic-signal-digital-twin/README.md

 Green durations can adjust according to traffic demand while respecting minimum and maximum green constraints.

-This allows the controller to respond to changing traffic conditions rather than relying only on fixed signal timings.
+This allows the controller to respond to traffic conditions instead of relying only on fixed timing.

 ---